kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 #### When to use an emptyDisk

-Ephemeral Virtual Machines very often come with read-only root images and limited tmpfs space.
+Ephemeral VMs very often come with read-only root images and limited tmpfs space.
 In many cases this is not enough to install application dependencies and provide enough disk space for the application data.
-While this data is not critical and we can loose it, it is still needed for the application to function properly during its lifetime.
-Here an `emptyDisk` can help.
-Such an empty disk is most of the time mounted somewhere in `/var/lib` or `/var/run`.
+While this data is not critical and thus can be lost, it is still needed for the application to function properly during its lifetime.
+This is where an `emptyDisk` can be useful.
+An emptyDisk is often used and mounted somewhere in `/var/lib` or `/var/run`.